lamassuiot/docs/docs/deployment/infra/kubernetes.md

 - Create a policy to access KV-V2 service to the specified mount path
 - Attach policy to AppRole identity

+In the case of to choose a different namespace, it is necessary to change in the following script, the value of the NS variable.

 !!! note
     The script below requires having installed [jq](https://jqlang.github.io/jq/) CLI tool witch handles JSON responses